GeoNode/documentation/usage/managing_maps/exploring_maps/options_menu.rst

 * enter *Title* and *Description*;
 * choose the *Resolution* in dpi;
+* select the format
+* select the coordinate
+* add the scale
+* add grid with label
 * customize the *Layout*

   + the *Sheet size* (A3, A4);